adityabn8/javascript/README.md

-# Thisss is a repo that containes all the files created while learning Javascript
+# This is a repo that containes all the files created while learning Javascript